 Here Joe shares information on the many uses of the Buzza Building.

 The Buzza Co.
 Building at 1006 W. Lake St, Minneapolis

 This building was purchased and renamed after the second-largest greeting card company in the early 20’s country.
-After folding in 1942 the War Department, Honeywell, the veteran’s administration and later by the Minnesota military district all use the building, dubbing it “Little Pentagon”.
+After the business folded around 1942.
+Then the building was been used by the War Department; followed by Honeywell, the veteran’s administration and later by the Minnesota military district, dubbing it “Little Pentagon”.
 See more on the history of this site here.

 After stopping at the Purcell-Cutts House you will want to come back for one of the scheduled tours.

 Purcell-Cutts House (Lake Place) at 2328 Lake Pl, Minneapolis

 Considered by many a Prairie Style masterpiece the design of this 1913 residents was intended as a house for “modern American family life”.
 The home is now owned by the Minneapolis Institute of Art and is open for tours the second weekend of each month.
 See more on the history of this home here.

 The Peavey Fountain, a gift to Minneapolis for watering horses is a gem to the Lake of the Isles Parkway.

 Peavey Fountain on Kenwood Pkwy & W. Lake of the Isles Pkwy

 This was a gift to the city in 1891, from Frank Peavey a local grain broker.
 The fountain was to provide drinking water for horses.
 After World War I the fountain was rededicated to honor horses from the 151st Field Artillery, killed in action.
 See more on the history of this fountain here.